brianhouse/art_and_code/units/3_indeterminacy/lecture.md

-Random parameters and loops together radically transform how we can think about making images—rather than just encoding space, the computer can do some work for us by incorporating indeterminacy.
+Random arguments and loops together radically transform how we can think about making images—rather than just encoding space, the computer can do some work for us by incorporating indeterminacy.